-Catholic Hospice contends there are generally no alternatives to the establishment of the proposed Freestanding Inpatient Facility.
-The applicant contends that the Covid-19 pandemic impacted hospice care by limiting the number of beds available.
-Catholic Hospice, Inc. argues that owning and operating its own inpatient hospice facility provides a positive net margin rather than a loss when it pays for scatter beds.
+The applicant contends there are generally no alternatives to the establishment of the proposed Catholic Hospice Freestanding Inpatient Facility.
+Further, the Covid-19 pandemic impacted hospice care by limiting the number of beds available.
+Catholic Hospice Inc. argues that owning an operating its own hospice provides a positive net margin rather than a loss when it pays for scatter beds.